-Article marketing is still widely used by website owners who want to promote their content across the Web.
-Although Google updates this year have made link-building somewhat less effective than it used to be, article marketing that is well done can be highly effective.
+Article marketing is still widely used by website owners who want to promote their content across the web.
+Although Google updates this year have made link-building somewhat less effective than it used to be, article marketing that is well done is still highly effective.
 The question is, should you use submission software, or manual article submission?

 Manual Article Submission

-Much slower than submission software, manual article submission is something that you do yourself, or that someone you hire does for you.
-It’s all about creating content that meets the guidelines of article directories, blogs, and other websites that accept user-submitted content, and sending that content to those websites.
+Manual article submission is slower than automated submission.
+You can do it yourself, or hire someone to do it.
+It’s all about creating content that meets the guidelines of article directories, blogs, and other websites that accept user-submitted content and sending that content to those websites.

-Manual article submission might seem slower, but you have to keep in mind that a real person submitting articles is able to spot changes in the article submission guidelines and edit the articles to ensure they are all accepted.
-A submission software would not be able to do that.
+You have to keep in mind that a real person submitting articles is able to spot new changes in the article submission guidelines.
+He or she can then edit the articles to ensure they are all accepted.
+A submission software cannot do that.

-• Ensures submission every time, even when article submission guidelines change.
+• Ensures submission every time, even when the guidelines change unexpectedly.

 • If the article directory changes its article submission guidelines, the submitter will notice that and make the required changes.
-Submission software will only fail to submit the article.
+By contrast, submission software will only fail to submit the article.

 • When submitting articles manually, you need a user account on the website you’re uploading your articles to.
-That grants you access to more publishing and possibly formatting options for your articles, and lets you change articles quickly and easily.
+That grants you access to more publishing and possibly formatting options.

-• Article categories can vary in their arrangement from site to site – only a manual submitter can make sure the articles end up in the right categories.
+• Categories for articles can vary in their arrangement from site to site – only a manual submitter can make sure the articles end up in the right categories.

 • Article directories are increasingly labeling software-submitted articles as spam and they automatically decline them.